What is you approach?

 My primary approach is Cognitive Behavioral Therapy, coupled with Hypnotherapy.
 I find that the two together help you make changes both to your rational brain and your emotional brain.
 All my work is trauma-informed, meaning that I make every effort to work with you in a way that helps you feel respected, empowered, understood, and hopeful.
 I also recognize the interrelationships between trauma and symptoms of trauma such as substance abuse, eating disorders, depression, and anxiety.

-I offer short-term psychotherapy, which is usually defined as 20 sessions or less, as well as longer-term treatment.
+I specialize in short-term therapy, which is usually defined as 20 sessions or less, but also offer longer-term treatment when needed.

 How do I know if you are the right therapist for me?